HumanCellAtlas/dcp-community/charters/IngestSupport/charter.md

 - Assisting data contributors uploading data files to the platform
 - Assisting data contributors using the ingest user interface to generate a metadata template spreadsheet
 - Assisting data contributors uploading metadata to the platform
-- Assisting data contributors who wish to use the Ingest API to submit data
+- Assisting data contributors who wish to use the ingest API to submit data

 ### For all data contributors